Professor Nigel J. Balmer, Research Director

 Nigel is also Professor of Law and Social Statistics at University College London.

-Hugh joined the Foundation in September 2019 as Principal Researcher and will lead our evaluation work.
+Hugh joined the Foundation in September 2019 as Principal Researcher.

-Throughout his career, he has worked closely with legal aid commissions, community legal centres, state and federal governments, giving him a deep understanding of legal institutions and issues throughout Australia.
+Throughout his career, he has worked closely with legal aid commissions, community legal centres, state and federal governments, giving him a deep understanding of legal institutions and access to justice issues throughout Australia.

 Tenielle Hagland, Research Coordinator